awsdocs/aws-dynamodb-encryption-docs/doc_source/direct-kms-provider.md

 If you're processing DynamoDB items at a high frequency and large scale, you might exceed the AWS KMS [requests\-per\-second limit](http://docs.aws.amazon.com/kms/latest/developerguide/limits.html#requests-per-second), causing processing delays\.
 If you need to exceed the request\-per\-second limit and avoid delays, create a case in the [AWS Support Center](https://console.aws.amazon.com/support/home)\.

 To use the Direct KMS Provider, the caller must have [an AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/), at least one AWS KMS CMK, and permission to call the [GenerateDataKey](http://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) and [Decrypt](http://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operations on the CMK\.

+**Note**
+When you use the Direct KMS Provider, the names and values of your primary key attributes appear in plaintext in the [AWS KMS encryption context](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#encrypt_context) and AWS CloudTrail logs of related AWS KMS operations\.
+However, the DynamoDB Encryption Client never exposes the plaintext of any encrypted attribute values\.

 The Direct KMS Provider is one of several [cryptographic materials provider](concepts.md#concept-material-provider) \(CMPs\) that the DynamoDB Encryption Client supports\.
 For information about the other CMPs, see [How to Choose a Cryptographic Materials Provider](crypto-materials-providers.md)\.